Alexey-Saldyrkine/Alexey-Saldyrkine.github.io/docs/Comparing CTV compile times/content.md

 The Friend Function Injection (FFI) method uses function overloads as the storage medium.
 The function parameter types are the key, and the value is returned when the function is called.
 To store a key-value pair, a function overload is created with the key types as the function parameter types and the value as the return value.
 To retrieve a value, the overloaded function is called with values of types matching the key types, and the result of the call is the value.
 To check whether a given key was inserted, the function parameter is checked for an identifier.
 It will have an identifier if and only if the key was inserted previously.
 Details can be found [here].

-The compilation times measured were from GCC. results may vary in other implementations or across compiler versions.
+The compilation times measured were from GCC 16. results may vary in other implementations or across compiler versions.

 ## CTS